What is a multi-party computation (MPC) wallet?

-Multi-party computation (MPC) or secure MPC (SMPC) is an important cryptographic security measure which enables multiple parties to assess a computation without revealing any private information or related secret data held by each party.
-As a result of technological advancements and the proliferation of the Internet, data security and privacy protection have proven challenging, especially when data is spread across large distributed networks.
-MPC is a critical technique that provides a trustworthy solution to the problems of data security and privacy, especially in the context of blockchain applications.
+Multi-party computation (MPC) or secure MPC (SMPC) is an essential cryptographic security measure that enables multiple parties to assess a computation without revealing any private information or related secret data held by each party.
+As a result of technological advancements and the proliferation of the internet - data security and privacy protection have proven challenging, especially when data is spread across large distributed networks.
+MPC is a critical technique that provides a trustworthy solution to the problem of data security and privacy, especially in the context of blockchain applications.

-To better understand multi-party computation, let’s explore a simple example.
+To better understand MPC, let’s explore a simple example.

-Imagine three blockchain developers working at a web3 startup who would like to know their average salary without either party disclosing their individual salary to each other or to a trusted third-party during the computation process.
+Consider a scenario where three blockchain developers are employed at a Web3 startup and want to determine their average salary without revealing their individual salaries to one another or to a trusted third-party during the calculation process.

-In practice, these employees will rely upon an MPC-based protocol to calculate the average salary without revealing any sensitive or private information.
-In this case, the MPC protocol would leverage a well-established cryptographic concept called additive secret sharing, which entails the splitting and circulation of a secret among a group of independent parties.
-As a result, an unaffiliated party will be knowledgeable about the average salary figure without interfacing with the employees in question.
+In this scenario, the employees would use a multi-party computation (MPC) protocol to calculate their average salary without disclosing sensitive or private information.
+The MPC protocol would employ a well-known cryptographic technique called additive secret sharing, which involves dividing and distributing a secret among a group of independent parties.
+As a result, an external party could determine the average salary without interacting with the employees directly.

 The MPC protocol is dependent on two important variables: privacy and accuracy.

-Each party’s private information cannot be worked out once the protocol has been executed, and if by chance, a few parties within the broader group decide to share information or deviate from the protocol’s general instructions during the execution phase, MPC will not permit them to force the honest parties to output an incorrect result or leak an honest party’s secret information.
+Each party’s private information cannot be worked out once the protocol has been executed.
+If, by chance, a few parties within the broader group decide to share information or deviate from the protocol’s general instructions during the execution phase, MPC will not permit them to force the honest parties to output an incorrect result or leak an honest party’s secret information.

-MPC research started in the early 1970s with early practical application development taking place in the 1980s, indicating a fairly recent breakthrough within the world of cryptography.
-Up until this point, cryptography primarily focused on concealing information.
-The new type of computation used in MPC, however, is oriented towards concealing partial information while computing with data from multiple sources.
+Research on MPC began in the early 1970s, with the development of practical applications starting in the 1980s, representing a relatively recent advancement in the field of cryptography.
+Before this, cryptography was mainly focused on concealing information.
+However, the new type of computation used in MPC aims to conceal only partial information while performing calculations using data from multiple sources.

-Nowadays, MPC is used for a range of practical applications such as digital auctions and securing digital assets in MPC wallets.
-In fact, MPC has become the de facto standard for institutions and developers looking to secure their digital assets while retaining fast and easy access to them.
-Nevertheless, the ability to safely hold and transfer digital assets is guaranteed only as long as the private key is safe.
+Today, MPC is used for a range of practical applications, such as digital auctions and securing digital assets in MPC wallets.
+MPC has become the de facto standard for institutions and developers looking to secure their digital assets while maintaining quick and easy access to them.
+However, the ability to securely store and transfer digital assets is only guaranteed as long as the private key remains secure.

 Popular private key storage methods used across Ethereum and Solana wallets include cold storage, hot storage, and hardware wallets.